ministryofjustice/hmpps-person-record/runbooks/003-Rollback.md

 Once triggered, monitor the processing of the cluster in the logs.
 To see logs follow the [guide](002-Accessing-The-Logs.md).

+During testing, it took approximately three minutes to process 500 records in the development environment.

 ## 5. Assess Business Impact

 Now that the changes have been rolled back and the affected records been reprocessed.